Affiliate links on Android Authority may earn us a commission. Learn more.

 ECG vs. EKG: Is there a difference?

-The only difference between ECG vs EKG is the spelling of the abbreviation.
-ECG is an abbreviation for electrocardiogram or electrocardiograph — which are both English words — while EKG is an abbreviation for the German spelling of elektrokardiogramm.
-Functionally, electrocardiogram sensors and elektrokardiogramm sensors are the exact same things.
+The only difference between ECG vs. EKG is the spelling of the abbreviation.
+ECG is an abbreviation for electrocardiogram or electrocardiograph — both English words — while EKG is an abbreviation for the German spelling of elektrokardiogramm.
+Functionally, electrocardiogram sensors and elektrokardiogramm sensors are the same.

 How does it work?

 In the past, this technology was exclusively used by medical professionals to evaluate patients.
-Through this process, a medical technician attaches ten adhesive electrode patches to a patient’s chest, arms, and legs.
+In an exam room or even in an ambulance, a medical technician attaches ten adhesive electrode patches to a patient’s chest, arms, and legs through this process.
 Those patches connect the patient to a machine that interprets and displays the heart’s electrical patterns for a doctor to evaluate.
-The process is very easy, completely painless, and should only take about ten minutes to complete.
+The process is straightforward, completely painless, and should only take about ten minutes to complete.

-So, if this way of performing an ECG is so simple, why does it need to be a feature in wearable technology?
-For starters, people with heart issues need to frequently monitor their heart health.
-That can be difficult at times when you can’t see a doctor right away.
-Buying a wearable with an ECG sensor can be a good way to keep an eye on things without setting up doctor appointments every other week.
+So, if this way of performing an ECG is so simple, why do we need it on wearable technology?
+For starters, people with heart issues frequently need to monitor their heart health.
+If you can’t see your doctor right away, this can be difficult.
+Buying a wearable with an ECG sensor is a good way to keep an eye on things without setting up doctor appointments every other week.

 Importantly, a wrist-based ECG is by no means a replacement for a professional medical ECG test.
 It may be helpful in some circumstances, but you should always consult your doctor regarding heart health.

 Are there any downsides to ECG watches?

-Also, in order to sell a wearable with an ECG, the sensor first needs to receive medical clearance before going to market.
-In the US, ECGs need to be FDA certified, while CE clearance needs to be granted in Europe.
+Also, to sell a wearable with an ECG, the sensor first needs to receive medical clearance before going to market.
+ECGs need to be FDA certified in the US, while CE clearance needs to be granted in Europe.
 We’ve seen this approval process completely halt devices from launching in certain regions.